Alexander Wolcott: Early and family life

 Wolcott was born in Windsor, Connecticut, on September 15, 1758, to Mary Richards Wolcott.
 His father, also Alexander Wolcott, was a medical doctor who assisted the Patriot forces during the American Revolutionary War.
 He had an elder half sister, Lydia Wolcott Austin (1737–1820) as well as two sisters – Esther Wolcott Treat (1749–1841) and Elizabeth Wolcott Wolcott (1763–1817) – and a brother, Guy Wolcott (1763–1823).
 The younger Alexander Wolcott attended Yale College, where he studied law and graduated in 1778.
 He went on to practice law in Massachusetts and Connecticut.

 After marrying Frances Burbank in 1785, he settled in Middletown, Connecticut.
 They had two sons and two daughters.

+Alexander Wolcott III

-Their son, Alexander Wolcott Jr. (or III) (1790–1830), also attended Yale, became a surgeon's mate during the War of 1812 and then had a private medical practice in Boston and Vincennes, Indiana before becoming the federal Indian Agent for the Great Lakes region (as well as marry in 1823), but died in Chicago not long after his father's demise in Connecticut.
+Their son, Alexander Wolcott Jr. (or III) (1790–1830), also attended Yale, became a surgeon's mate during the War of 1812 and then had a private medical practice in Boston and Vincennes, Indiana before becoming a federal Indian agent for the Chicago Agency.
+During his time in Chicago, he married Ellen Marion Kinzie (daughter of John Kinzie) in 1823, the first recorded marriage in Chicago.
+He died in 1830.
+Wolcott Avenue in Chicago is named after him.